Sales & Support: +1 (480) 360-6463

 ER Doctors work in emergency rooms, intensive care, and other types of healthcare facilities.

-What is the difference between ER Doctor and ER Nurse?
+What is the difference between an ER Doctor and an ER Nurse?

 ER Doctor is the most important person when it comes to promptly taking care of a patient, while ER Nurse is there to help the doctor and provide further care while the patient is in recovery.